fangederos/thermo-scout/README.md

 ### Prerequisites

-- The [`lm-sensors`](https://archlinux.org/packages/?name=lm_sensors) package installed to enable temperature monitoring.
+- The `lm-sensors` package installed to enable temperature monitoring.
-- `sensors-detect` is a `lm-sensors` command that must be run beforehand, as it will scan to find the sensors in your hardware. **Go through the execution of `sensors-detect` very carefully, as some of the scanning options have been known to cause issues in some computers.
-For more, refer to the Arch Wiki's `lm-sensors` page.
+- `sensors-detect` is a `lm-sensors` command that must be run beforehand, as it will scan to find the sensors in your hardware. **Go through the execution of `sensors-detect` very carefully**, as **some of the scanning options have been known to cause issues** in some computers.
+For more, refer to the [Arch Wiki's `lm-sensors` page.](https://wiki.archlinux.org/title/lm_sensors#Laptop_screen_issues_after_running_sensors-detect)

 ### Installation and Usage